What are cryptocurrencies and what are they for ?

 Current Solution — Because of the negative consequences of these forms of financial abuses on member economies and financial systems, the IMF has been very active for over ten years in the Anti-Money Laundering and Combating of Financing of Terrorism (AML/CFT) area.

-They suggest AML/CFT controls, when effectively implemented, mitigate the adverse effects of criminal economic activity and promote integrity and stability in financial markets that can spur the use of virtual currencies.
+They suggest AML/CFT controls as the solution.
+When AML/CFT controls are effectively implemented, they will mitigate the adverse effects of criminal economic activity and promote integrity and stability in financial markets that can spur the use of virtual currencies.

 It is necessary for the local cryptocurrency exchanges to be AML/CFT compliant because it is an international standard being monitored by the International Monetary Fund (IMF) and the Financial Action Task (FATF).
 From the IMF: